jina-ai/scenex-alt-texter/README.md

 # Alt Texter

 This script automatically adds alt tags to all the images (including featured images) on your blog using [SceneXplain](https://scenex.jina.ai).

-Currently it supports [Ghost](https://ghost.org/), but other blogs/platforms can be added.
+## Which platforms does it support?

+- ✅ Ghost (posts only.
+If you need pages, let me know)
+- 🧪 WordPress (experimental): Really needs more testing, but initial tests work out.

 When you run the script or Docker image it will: